 If you have been charged with a disorderly persons offense involving drugs (e.g. failure to make disposition, possession, use, etc.) or an Indictable CDS offense that has been downgraded to municipal court, you may be able to avoid prosecution by having the matter conditionally discharged.

-You'll be glad to know that our drug paraphernalia and possession law firm in South Jersey and Philadelphia, the Law Offices of Mitchell Lee Chambers has diverted thousands of marijuana and other controlled dangerous substance offenses through the New Jersey Conditional Discharge Program.
+As a drug paraphernalia and possession law firm in South Jersey and Philadelphia, the Law Offices of Mitchell Lee Chambers has diverted thousands of marijuana and other controlled dangerous substance offenses through the New Jersey Conditional Discharge Program.

 A NJ conditional discharge has even been achieved by my firm in hard drug cases like heroin, cocaine, and prescription medication.
 The discussion that follows attempts to define the terms for conditional discharge for your better understanding.
 If you have more detailed questions and require representation, or would like to schedule a free initial consultation, please contact me at 856-302-1778.